TODDLER DANCE / AGES 2.5 TO 3

 Toddler Dance is for a child to participate in with a parent/caregiver.
 This lively class explores circle stretches, story dances, rhythm exercises, traveling steps, and some free-form improvisation.
 Children practice moving as a group, cooperating, and following directions.
 Excellent transition class to Pre-K Dance, in which students work independently.

 Contemporary, modern, and jazz dance styles are explored.
 Form and technique are drawn from dance pioneers Katherine Dunham, José Limón, Merce Cunningham, and Lester Horton (best known as Alvin Ailey’s teacher) among other contemporary choreographers.
-The Afro-Caribbean roots of some modern/contemporary techniques are incorporated.
+Students gain exposure to the Afro-Caribbean roots of some of these masters’ techniques.

 Students selected for our Dance Companies study ballet and contemporary styles at an accelerated pace with numerous opportunities to perform in community and professional venues.
 Those invited to participate in our company program exemplify a high standard of technical advancement, artistic expression, maturity, and willingness to face challenges.

 Students learn a wide range of Hip Hop movements including popping and locking, krumping and jerking, and emerging dance styles.
 Students build strength, flexibility, endurance, and balance.
 Dancers create choreography as they work towards proficiency and ease in improvising with style.